Contents

 74LS93 As A Single Digit Counter

-To effectively build this circuit example, you need a 74LS93 equivalent like the 74LS20 with four-input NAND gates.
+To effectively build this circuit example, you need a 74LS93 equivalent like the 74LS20 with four input NAND gates.
 Also, it would help if you had a 74LS04 with three NOT gates.
 With these, you can design a single-digit counter using a BCD seven-segment display.
 In other words, the decimal counter reads from 0 to 9.

 However, the 74LS93 4-bit decade/binary counter allows 16 binary counts.
 Still, the counter needs a reset each time the binary digits count to 9.
-Else, the output on the 4-bit BCD counter displays a random message.
+Otherwise, the output on the 4-bit BCD counter displays a random message.

 (An example of a digit counter using LED display).